wilzbach/docs.asyncy.com/storyscript/intro/README.md

 next: /storyscript/writing/
 ---

-# Intro to Storyscript
+# Introduction

-## Storyscript the Language
+## Meet Storyscript

-Storyscript strings together microservices and functions in a serverless way with Storyscript, the top-level programming language for **Application Storytelling**™ on [Storyscript Cloud](https://storyscript.io/).
+Storyscript is the first top-level programming langauge that seamlessly connects microservices and functions together in a serverless way.
+We call this **Application Storytelling**™.

-The foundation of Storyscript is to **move data**, with no boilerplate code, in a declarative way.
+The design of Storyscript is to **move data**, with no boilerplate code, in a declarative and intuitive way.

 ::: tip Inspiration behind Storyscript
 Storyscript is inspired by many popular languages to be as natural and intuitive as possible.
 It is declarative, strong-typed, static-typed and focused on top-level data-flow.